Avago to sell LSI's Axxia Networking Business to Intel for $650 million

-Avago Technologies Ltd said it agreed to sell LSI's Axxia Networking Business to chipmaker Intel Corp for $650 million (£389.50 million) in cash.
+Avago Technologies Ltd (AVGO.O) said it agreed to sell LSI's Axxia Networking Business to chipmaker Intel Corp (INTC.O) for $650 million in cash.

 The Axxia business mainly includes networking and infrastructure products for wireless networks and enterprise gateways.